Adoption & Foster Policy

 veterinary technicians or assistants.
 Animals available for adoption come from a variety of

-and their health monitored routinely, however there is always a chance that an animal may be
+sources, often as strays or surrendered by their owners.
+All animals are examined upon entry and their health monitored routinely, however there is always a chance that an animal may be incubating a disease or have an undetected pregnancy without presenting any clinical signs or symptoms.

 You will be provided with the medical records and behavior assessment at the time of adoption.
+BMHA does NOT test any animals for rabies, feline upper respiratory infection (FURI), feline leukemia virus (FeLV), feline immunodeficiency virus (FIV), feline calicivirus, distemper, parvo, or any other diseases.

 As a pet owner, you are responsible for the time and money necessary to provide adequate